-Approximately 5 seconds after the server is connected to ac power, the power-control button becomes active, and you can turn on the server and start the operating system by pressing the power-control button.
+When you connect the server to ac power, the power supply fans turn on immediately.
+Pressing the power-control button lets you turn on the server and start the operating system.

 The server can also be turned on in any of the following ways: